 International schools have mission statements that embrace global citizenship, promote inclusion, reject discrimination and profess international mindedness, and yet they rarely hire Black or Asian foreign teachers.
 Of course, there are exceptions, and I’m sure I will have some more progressive school leaders who will point out that the breakdown of their staffing profile is more reflective of an international community, but they will recognise that their hiring practices are not the norm in the sector.

 I am wary of promoting a brain drain and recognise that the best African teachers are needed in their own countries.
 However, many from across the continent seek short to medium term employment in an international school and are likely to return home to work in their own country.
 Moreover, if we take Nigeria as an example, 6.7% of GDP was made up of international remittances in 2007.
 In fact, across Sub Saharan Africa, those working internationally contribute significantly to the economies of their home countries through the money sent to relatives through services such as Western Union.
 The extended family of an African teacher is thus likely to benefit from one of their relatives securing a position in an international school.
-Africa is my point of reference, as I have had the experience of working on the continent, but I am aware that the same issues apply to countries in the Caribbean too, where again there are exceptional standards of English on many of the islands, but little opportunities for teachers from the Caribbean to work in the international sector.
+Africa is my point of reference, as I have had the experience of working on the continent.
+The same issues apply to countries in the Caribbean too, where there are exceptional standards of English on many islands.
+Still, there little opportunities for teachers from the Caribbean to work in the international sector.

-I love working in the international sector, and the good in the sector certainly outweighs the bad, but the sector as a whole needs to address these issues head-on.
+I love working in the international sector, and the good in the sector certainly outweighs the bad, but the industry as a whole needs to address these issues head-on.
 I look to the Council of International Schools and COBIS to speak out more explicitly on these issues.
-They do offer many courses to do with cultural sensitivity but do skirt around the issue I have raised.
+They do offer many courses to do with cultural sensitivity but do skirt around the issue of racism in international schools.
 It is easier to be silent.

 Please comment on my post and let me know what you think.